rl-institut/super-repo/docs/development/documentation/index.md

 It is configured to be pushed to the branch `gh-page` and then deployed online. <br>
 A commit on the `production` branch triggers the workflow.

-!!! note "Common python styles"
+!!! warning "Using mike with GitHub Actions"
     This feature is not compatible with the versioning of the documentation with `mike`.
-    The action overrides all manually deployed versions! git
+    The action overrides all manually deployed versions!

 🐙 To disable an existing `GitHub Action`, follow these instructions:<br>
 https://docs.github.com/de/enterprise-cloud@latest/actions/using-workflows/disabling-and-enabling-a-workflow